ircv3/ircv3-specifications/core/capability-negotiation.md

 handling this capability was successful.

 The capability identifier set must be accepted as a whole, or rejected entirely.

+Clients SHOULD ensure that their list of requested capabilities is not too long to be replied to with a single ACK or NAK message.
+If a REQ's final parameter gets sufficiently large (approaching the 510 byte limit), clients SHOULD instead send multiple REQ subcommands.

 If a server receives a REQ subcommand while client registration is in progress, it MUST suspend registration until an END subcommand is received.